 Mediation is now the preferred way to resolve conflict because it saves time and money while helping people reach lasting agreements.
 At Finding Common Ground Mediation and Law Services, our Attorney Mediators are trained professionals with extensive mediation training and experience.
 Our role is to remain neutral and impartial and to guide you through the process.

 Mediation is a confidential and voluntary process where trained mediators meet with people who have legal disputes or potential legal disputes in order to help them find solutions.
 The State of California does not license mediators, so it is important to find a mediator who is well trained and experienced in mediation.
-At Better Solutions, our mediators are all licensed Attorneys with extensive mediation training.
+At Finding Common Ground, our mediators are all licensed Attorneys with extensive mediation training.
 We have a 98% success rate and we also prepare and file any legal paperwork for our clients.

 Mediation vs. Litigation

 Historically, this was the expected way to get a divorce or resolve a legal dispute.
 Each party hires an attorney to argue with the other party’s attorney over some or all of the legal issues.

 - Communication goes upward from the party to his/her attorney to the judge.